Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 You can spot humpback, fin, gray, minke, and beluga whales.
 Other things to see include orcas, porpoises, dolphins, sea otters, seals, puffins, and many other seabirds.

-While planning Alaska trips, people definitely want to see wildlife, and July is a great time to do so.
+While planning Alaska trips, people want to see wildlife, and July is a great time.

 Book Here: From Juneau: Whale Watching Cruise with Snacks